List of Major National Historical and Cultural Sites in Shanxi

-This list is of Major Sites Protected for their Historical and Cultural Value at the National Level in the Province of Shanxi, People's Republic of China.
+As of 2024, Shanxi Province has 531 Major Historical and Cultural Sites Protected at the National Level, ranking first among all provinces in China.
+Of these, 421 are ancient architectural sites, accounting for 79% of the provincial total and also ranking first nationwide.
+This list is part of Major Sites Protected for their Historical and Cultural Value at the National Level in the Province of Shanxi, People's Republic of China.

 As well as sites protected at the national level, there are 696 sites in Shanxi that are protected at the provincial level (see 山西省文物保护单位).